Complete Guide to Nail Anatomy with all Parts, Names & Diagrams

 Nail Bed Blood Supply

-When we use our fingers to do any task, the blood flow to the nail bed increases.
-This increase in blood flow is necessary to meet the demands of the nail matrix.
+When the fingers perform active tasks, blood flow to the nail bed increases to meet the metabolic demands of the matrix.[1]

 Matrix